NomanGhiasy/PowerShellCommands/HowTo.md

 **$proc = Get-Process**
 **Out-File C:\Temp\processes.txt -InputObject $proc** These commands provide the same results, creating a text file containing the output of the Get-Process cmdlet.
 It’s important to note that the information in the text file will be formatted as if sent to the terminal window.

+## How To Run A PowerShell Script
+There are two main ways to make a PowerShell script:

+The first, which will be familiar if you’ve used Windows Command Line before, is to write scripts directly in notepad.
+For example, open a new notepad file, and write
+Write-Host “Hello World!”

+Then save this file as FirstScript.ps1

+You can call the script from PowerShell using the command: